USA Today: Opinion section

-The editorial board broke from its "non-endorsement" policy for the first time on September 29, 2016, when it published an op-ed piece condemning the candidacy of Republican nominee Donald Trump, calling him "unfit for the presidency" due to his inflammatory campaign rhetoric (particularly that aimed at the press, with certain media organizations being openly targeted and even banned from campaign rallies, including The New York Times, The Washington Post, CNN and the BBC, military veterans who had been prisoners of war, including 2008 Republican presidential candidate and Vietnam War veteran John McCain, immigrants, and various ethnic and religious groups); his temperament and lack of financial transparency; his "checkered" business record; his use of false and hyperbolic statements; the inconsistency of his viewpoints and issues with his vision on domestic and foreign policy; and, based on comments he had made during his campaign and criticisms by both Democrats and Republicans on these views, the potential risks to national security and constitutional ethics under a Trump administration, asking voters to "resist the siren song of a dangerous demagogue".
+The editorial board broke from its "non-endorsement" policy for the first time on September 29, 2016, when it published a column condemning the candidacy of Republican nominee Donald Trump, calling him "unfit for the presidency" due to his inflammatory campaign rhetoric (particularly that aimed at the press.
 The board wrote that the piece was not a "qualified endorsement" of Democratic nominee Hillary Clinton, for whom it was unable to reach a consensus (some editorial board members expressed that Clinton's public service record would help her "serve the nation ably as its president", while others had "serious reservations about [her] sense of entitlement, [...] lack of candor and... extreme carelessness in handling classified information"), suggesting instead tactical voting against Trump and GOP seats in swing states, advising voters to decide whether to vote for either Clinton, Libertarian nominee Gary Johnson, Green Party nominee Jill Stein or a write-in candidate for president; or to focus on Senate, House and other down-ballot political races.

-In February 2018, USA Today published an op-ed by Jerome Corsi, the DC bureau chief for the fringe conspiracy website InfoWars.
+In February 2018, USA Today published an op-ed by Jerome Corsi, the Washington, D.C. bureau chief for the fringe conspiracy website InfoWars.
 Corsi, a prominent conspiracy theorist, was described by USA Today as an "author" and "investigative journalist".
-Corsi was a prominent proponent of the false conspiracy theory that Barack Obama was not a US citizen, and Infowars has promoted conspiracy theories such as 9/11 being an "inside job".
+Corsi was a prominent proponent of the false conspiracy theory that Barack Obama was not a U.S. citizen, and Infowars has promoted conspiracy theories such as 9/11 being an "inside job".

 In October 2018, USA Today was criticized by NBC News for publishing an editorial by President Trump that was replete with inaccuracies.
 The Washington Post fact-checker said that "almost every sentence contained a misleading statement or a falsehood."

 In 2020, USA Today endorsed a presidential candidate for the first time, Democratic nominee Joe Biden.
 The newspaper also published an opposing editorial by Vice President Mike Pence, which called for his and Trump's re-election.

 In 2024, after the presidential election, opinion fellow for USA Today Dace Potas published: Trump is president again and Democrats can blame Biden's ego.